mockery/mockery/README.markdown

     andReturn(value1, value2, ...)

 Sets up a sequence of return values or closures.
 For example, the first call will return value1 and the second value2.
-Not that all subsequent calls to a mocked method will always return the final value (or the only value) given to this declaration.
+Note that all subsequent calls to a mocked method will always return the final value (or the only value) given to this declaration.

     andReturnUsing(closure, ...)